Will Hay: Gainsborough Pictures

-Hay's work at Gainsborough was his most successful, and source of his reputation as a great comic actor.
+Hay's work at Gainsborough was his most successful, and established his reputation as a great comic actor.
 During this period he became one of the most prolific film stars in Britain.
 On three occasions, British film exhibitors voted him among the top ten box office stars in an annual poll run by the Motion Picture Herald.
 He was ranked 8th in 1936, 4th in 1937 and 3rd in 1938.
+He particularly thrived under the studio management of Ted Black.

-His first film for the studio was Boys Will Be Boys, whose screenplay was written by Hay himself.
+His first film for the studio was Boys Will Be Boys, with the screenplay written by Hay himself.
 The movie's satire on the public school system was loosely based on the Narkover vein of humour in the work of Daily Express columnist, Beachcomber.
 Hay's film was widely seen as subversive towards authority, and it was granted an 'A' (adult) certificate by the British Board of Film Classification.
 Boys Will Be Boys is widely regarded as Hay's break-out film.
-Writing for The Spectator, Graham Greene described the film as "very amusing", and Hay's portrayal of Dr. Smart as "competent", though Green thought Claude Dampier's portrayal of Second Master Finch (Hay's adversary) was the film's "finest performance".
+Writing for The Spectator, Graham Greene described the film as "very amusing", and Hay's portrayal of Dr Smart as "competent", though Greene thought Claude Dampier's portrayal of Second Master Finch (Hay's adversary) was the film's "finest performance".
 Many years later, the Radio Times Guide to Films gave Boys Will Be Boys three stars out of five, observing that the film contains "the blend of bluster and dishonesty that makes his films irresistible".

 During his time with Gainsborough Hay worked with Marcel Varnel, Val Guest, Charles Hawtrey, and Marriott Edgar, as well as Moore Marriott and Graham Moffatt, who were Hay's straight men in a number of his films.
 Moffatt played Albert, the overweight, insolent schoolboy reminiscent of Billy Bunter, while Marriott was the toothless old Harbottle.
-The trio appeared in six films together between 1936 and 1940, Windbag the Sailor, Oh, Mr. Porter!, Convict 99, Old Bones of the River, Ask a Policeman and Where's That Fire?.
+The trio appeared in six films together between 1936 and 1940, Windbag the Sailor, Oh, Mr Porter!, Convict 99, Old Bones of the River, Ask a Policeman and Where's That Fire?.